-4. Fruit of the Spirit JOY activities:
+4. Fruit of the Spirit JOY activities to mix and match:

-- To help the point of the devotional really connect, hide some items around the class/house.
+- To help the point of the lesson really connect, hide some items around the class/house.
 They could be play coins, cotton balls (to represent the sheep), toy people, or even something truly valuable to children (like chocolate coins!)
 Have children shout “hooray!” each time they find an item.
 Remind children that God wants us to be “found” because it brings him joy!

 - Create a fun poster of Psalm 126:2